wpwhitesecurity/wsal-bbpress/readme.txt

 To keep a log of the changes that happen on your bbPress plugin, forums, topics and other plugin components simply:

 1. Install the [WP Activity Log plugin](https://www.wpsecurityauditlog.com/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WSAL&utm_content=plugin+repos+description)
-1. Install this add-on from the section <i>Enable/disable events</i> > <i>Third party add-ons</i>.
+1. Install this extension from the section <i>Enable/disable events</i> > <i>Third party extensions</i>.

-### With this add-on you can keep a log of:
+### With this extension you can keep a log of:

-Some of the changes you can keep a log of when you install this add-on with the WP Activity Log plugin are, when a user:
+Some of the changes you can keep a log of when you install this extension with the WP Activity Log plugin are, when a user:

 * Adds, modifies, renames or deletes a forum
 * Changes the status, visibility, type, auto role and other forum settings